 The sun is in my eyes and it forces me to glance down.
 That’s when my stomach lurches and I realise how far there is to fall.
 I look along the length of the beam, all the way down to the other end of the seesaw.

 My (much bigger and weightier) brother is poised to bring me crashing back down to earth.
-I try to read his expression; is their malice and mischief in the glint of his eyes or harmless fun?
+I try to read his expression; is there malice and mischief in the glint of his eyes or harmless fun?

+My heart beats faster in anticipation of the crash back down.
+My hands grip tighter, I can feel the sweat greasing the handles as I begin to wonder if I’ll fall.
 In an instant he pushes off and leaps from his seat, sending me hurtling back down with a jolt.
 The impact jars all the way up my spine, bringing tears to my eyes - partly from the shock and partly from the betrayal.